worldbank/rissk/README.md

 - **Data Format**: As of now, RISSK doesn't support SPSS format for microdata exports from Survey Solutions.
 Use STATA or TAB formats instead.

+- **Version Compatibility**: RISSK is designed to support export formats from Survey Solutions version 23.06 and later.
+While it may be possible to use RISSK with earlier versions, such compatibility has not been officially tested.

 - **Non-Contact and non-response**: Interviews containing non-contact or non-response cases can distort the URS, as these often follow an atypical path through the questionnaire.

+- **Interviews in Progress**: When using the online Interviewer, incomplete interviews that are still in progress can be included in the analysis, potentially distorting the URS.
+To minimize this issue, it's advisable to run RISSK during periods when there is minimal interviewing activity, such as during nighttime hours.

 - **Question Types**: No microdata based features have been developed for barcode, picture, audio, and geography questions.
 These question types are only considered through their related events in the paradata.